wuic/wuic/README.md

 Release
 ====

-Our current release is the v0.3.0 !
-You can see the changelogs here : https://raw.github.com/gdrouet/wuic/master/changelog.txt
+Our current release is the [v0.3.0](https://github.com/gdrouet/wuic/issues?labels=0.3.0&milestone=&page=1&state=closed) !

+Prior to v0.3.0, WUIC was not on github.
+See the old change logs (here)[You can see the changelogs here : https://raw.github.com/gdrouet/wuic/master/changelog.txt]

 You can integrate the library using this maven dependency (available on the [maven central repository](http://search.maven.org/#search|ga|1|wuic)) :